-Part 1 of the Corporate Strategy (which can be found below) sets out the Board’s priorities (Key Priorities) and importantly, a detailed monitoring framework (Measures) which over time will allow Board Members, rate payers, our regulators, partners and stakeholders to assess our performance.
+The Corporate Strategy (which can be found below) sets out the Board’s priorities (Key Priorities) and importantly, a detailed monitoring framework (Measures) which over time will allow Board Members, rate payers, our regulators, partners and stakeholders to assess our performance.
 This was adopted by the Board in February 2018.

 Ouse and Humber Drainage Board Key Priorities